heroku/heroku-buildpack-nodejs/README.md

 ### Memory in the build process

+Meteor build is handled by a Node.JS process which has a default limit: it can't use more than ~3.7GB of RAM.
+It can be too little for large Meteor applications and the build process will fail with the following error:
+`Allocation failed`.

-By default the node process can only use ~3.7GB of RAM during the build process which can'y be too little for large Meteor application, that's why the buildpack is adding to the environment variable `TOOL_NODE_FLAGS`, the flag `--max-old-space-size=8192` (except if this precise flag is already defined).
+The buildpack is fixing this issue by adding to the environment variable `TOOL_NODE_FLAGS`, the flag `--max-old-space-size=8192` (except if this precise flag is already defined).
-If the variable does not exist it is initialized.

 To update the value `8192`, the variable `BUILD_MAX_MEMORY` can be overriden.

 ### Starting flags for `node` process